vycke/crinkles.dev/src/writing/horizontal-centering-in-css.md

 This solution creates a three-column grid.
 The outer columns act as the padding and overflow of the layout.
 By giving them a minimum width via `minmax(1rem, 1fr)`, you ensure small padding exists on small screens.
 The center column takes the space required for the content but is capped at the maximum width.
 You can achieve this with `minmax(auto, 60ch)`.
 This gives the combined implementation as displayed below.

 ::: info
 The used examples make use of CSS custom properties.
 This allows for adjustable layouts based on utility classes.
-Examples can be found in [Bace CSS](https://feo.crinkles.dev/center).
+Examples can be found in [Feo CSS](https://feo.crinkels.dev/center).
 :::

 ```css